 A 3rd party server invokes an NEF API requesting that the 5G network provide network energy related information (i.e. energy usage estimate related to 3rd party application).
 The application function provides the communication related application parameters (e.g. QoS Reference or QoS parameters, and optionally a bit rate).
 The 3rd party server may send this request on per UE or group of UEs basis.
 Location information about the UE or group of UEs may also be included in the 3rd party request message.

-Editor’s Note: What other application parameters are provided by the AF are for FFS.
+Other application parameters may be provided by the AF such as a description of the planned application layer activity (e.g. data volume, slice/service type), a time window when the planned application layer activity should take place, the identity of the UE(s) that will take part in the application layer activity and a value that represents the desired energy consumption limit.